22nd Annual Conference

 Registration

-Doctoral students, faculty members of University Jana Wyżykowskiego, the International Foundation Group, and Circle International receive priority in registration.
+Doctoral students, faculty members of Jan Wyzykowski University, the International Foundation Group, and Circle International receive priority in registration.
 The cost includes attendance at the conference from 8th to 11th April 2026.
 It also consists of the presenting of a single paper.
 All additional papers require an additional conference fee.
 Additional authors attending the conference have to pay the conference fee.
 If your paper is not approved and you do not wish to attend, your registration fee will be returned.
 The prices cover entrance to conference sessions, networking, coffee breaks, lunches, and the gala dinner.

 In-person: